Definitional Quantifiers Realise Semantic Reasoning for Proof by Induction: Conclusion

-We presented \selfie{}, a domain-specific language to encode induction heuristics.
-The abstraction brought by quantifiers in \selfie{} allows us to encode heuristics that can transcend problem domains, while semantic-awareness introduced by the semantic constructs let us grasp not only the syntactic structures of inductive problems but also semantics of relevant constants in a modular style.
+We presented \selfie{}, a boolean-query language to encode induction heuristics.
+The abstraction brought by definitional quantifiers allow \selfie{} to transcend problem domains while analysing not only the syntactic structures of inductive problems but also definitions of relevant constants in a modular style.

-The small syntactic change from \lifter{} to \selfie{} is our intentional choice: our previous evaluation \cite{smart_induction} showed that \lifter{} is expressive enough to encode valuable induction heuristics especially for functional inductions, even though the evaluation also revealed that \lifter{} is not expressive enough to encode some induction heuristics and many generalisation heuristics that require reasoning on the level of semantics.
+Our conservative extension to \lifter{}'s syntax allows us to take advantage of \lifter{}'s domain-agnosticism, while adding the capability to reason on the semantics of proof goals.
+To realise such extension, we implemented \selfie{}'s interpreter from scratch: since \lifter{}'s original interpreter was not designed with definitional reasoning in mind, it did not support even lambda abstraction or function application, and suffered from poor performance, incremental improvement was not realistic.

-Our conservative extension to \lifter{}'s syntax allows us to take advantage of \lifter{}'s meta-reasoning framework, while adding the capability to reason on the semantics of proof goals.
-To realise such extension, we implemented \selfie{}'s interpreter from scratch: since \lifter{}'s original interpreter was not designed with semantic reasoning in mind and did not support even lambda abstraction or function application, incremental improvement was not realistic.
+Nagashima implemented \semanticinduct{} in \selfie{}, and we integrated \semanticinduct{} into PSL and built an automatic inductive prover.
+Our experiment showed that compared to the baseline prover our inductive prover based on \selfie{} achieves $1.4 \cdot{} 10^{3}\%$ improvement of success rate for 1.0 second of timeout as well as a 4.48x speedup as the median value.

-Exploiting \selfie{}'s logical connectives, quantifiers and semantic constructs, we encoded 20 heuristics to decide on which terms and with which rules we should apply \induct{}, as well as 7 heuristic to decide which variables should be generalized as the standard heuristics.
-Nagashima showed that a recommendation system based on these \selfie{} heuristics produced more accurate recommendations than the previous version based on heuristics written in \lifter{} \cite{faster_smarter}.
+The final goal of this project is to build a strong inductive prover.
+It remains our future work to further strengthen the automatic prover introduced in Section \ref{sec:evaluation}, by incorporating two conjecturing mechanisms, top-down conjecturing \cite{pgt} and bottom-up conjecturing \cite{hipster}, into our system.